>

 WP #101 in 3 paint schemes

 Ed has also decided to test the water with a very limited run of NP Z class, GN L-1 class and CB&Q T-1 class 2-6-6-2s.
 Two of these locomotives have never been produced in HO scale and the other was only produced in a generic form nearly 50-years ago.
-I’ll send more information when details are finalized but Ed expects to announce two versions of the NP Z class, two versions of the GN L-1 class and one version of the CB&Q T-1 class with production around 15 models per version.
+I will send more information when details are finalized but Ed expects to announce two versions of the NP Z class, two versions of the GN L-1 class and one version of the CB&Q T-1 class with production around 15 models per version.

 Click here to reserve!